stefanmadalin95/terraform-upskill-program/modules/module-07-aws-data-lake-architecture-and-components/README.md

 ## 🎉 Ready for the Final Integration?

-✅ Once you’ve practiced with these components, proceed to [Module 08: Putting It All Together](../module-08-putting-it-all-together/README.md).
+✅ Once you’ve practiced with these components, proceed to [Module 08: Final Project](../module-08-final_project/README.md).

 Happy building and exploring! 🚀✨